xentlabs/xent/README.md

 uv run xega configure
 # Generate a configuration with a simple game played by gpt-4.1 and o3
 uv run xega configure --model gpt-4.1 --model o3
-# Generate a configuration from games defined in a directory
+# Generate a configuration from specific game files and/or directories
-uv run xega configure --game-dir ./games
+uv run xega configure --game-path ./games/Condense.xega --game-path ./games
 # See more CLI configuration options
 uv run xega configure --help
 ```